lammps/lammps/doc/src/thermo_modify.rst

 always be printed, with the value *reset* the internal warning counter will be reset to zero, and with the value *default*, the counter is reset and the limit set to 100.
-An example usage of either *reset* or *default* would be to reenable warnings that were disabled or have reached the limit during equilibration, where the warnings would be accepteable while the system is still adjusting, but then one would want to all warnings again for the production run, where they would indicate problems that would require a closer look at what is causing them.
+An example usage of either *reset* or *default* would be to re-enable warnings that were disabled or have reached the limit during equilibration, where the warnings would be acceptable while the system is still adjusting, but then one would want to all warnings again for the production run, where they would indicate problems that would require a closer look at what is causing them.